 - Heat & Mold — return the mixture to the microwave and cook it for 30 seconds.
 Then pour it into a candy mold.

-Any moisture or water can make your chocolate-making experience complete failure.
+Any moisture or water can make your chocolate-making experience a complete failure.
 That’s because water causes chocolate to seize.
 Make sure to use heat-proof glass bowls (not metal) and a rubber or silicone spatula (rather than a wooden spatula), to prevent any water or moisture from interacting with the chocolate.
 Also, be sure your bowls and tools are completely dry.

 Let’s go into a bit more detail for each step.